Ruk33/a-short-pocket-hand-guide-notes-on-how-to-write-good-code/book.md

 This is because you are enforcing a way of doing things.

+\pagebreak

-### Expanding on "clearly" see the errors/imperfections
+## Expanding on "clearly" see the errors/imperfections
 Every single project you come in, you probably are disgusted by how things are built and, if you are not, I'm very happy for you, you found a pretty good project to work on and learn from!